Fran314/secrets-manager-rs/README.md

 - during the export, the existing checksum of the plaintext file is exported next to the encrypted file
-- after the export, another checksum is created for all the encrypted files to enable to check the integrity of the export on a later moment.
+- after the export, another checksum is created for all the encrypted files to enable to check the integrity of the export at a later moment.

 ### Verify Export